Home Blog 6 of our Favourite Experiences to have in Arctic Europe

 6. Sleep in a room made entirely of ice

-Bring your warmest long underwear, lie down on the reindeer hide, and zip up the sleeping bag… Spending the night in a room at Icehotel 365 (the world’s first hotel made of ice and snow, where the temperature’s always 17-23°F) means you’ll be falling asleep while watching the steam of your own breath.
-The Art Suites in Icehotel 365 are uniquely designed and built entirely of ice and snow according to the same concept as the classic, vinter hotel.
+Bring your warmest long underwear, lie down on a mattress over a reindeer hide, and zip up the sleeping bag… spending the night in a room at the original Icehotel in Swedish Lapland (the world’s first hotel made of ice and snow) means you’ll be falling asleep while watching the steam of your own breath.
+The Art Suites at the Icehotel are uniquely designed and built entirely of ice and snow whether you stay in the seasonal winter hotel or the permanent Icehotel365.

 This solar-run hotel is situated in Jukkasjärvi, Sweden, about 125 miles north of the Arctic Circle.
-Best of all, you don’t have to wait till the middle of winter to feel like Elsa — the hotel’s open throughout the year.
+And because of 365, you don’t have to wait till the middle of winter to feel like Elsa — the hotel’s open throughout the year.

 Feeling Inspired?

-If you have any questions about any of our Arctic Experiences or want to get your own holiday underway, call us on 01737 214 250 or you can email our travel specialists to start discussing your options.
+If you have any questions about any of our Arctic experiences or want to get your own holiday underway, call us on 01737 214 250 or you can contact our travel specialists to start discussing your options.